hoangharry-tm/1-Todo_List/documents/INTERMEDIATE.md

 - When create a new context, the typescript compiler requires to pass in the initial value through the `createContext()` function.
-And if we pass in the `null` value, the compiler will screams for errors when we extract and use the context.
-Thus, the solution for this problem is to create <b>a custom hook</b> that will handle the null value if `useContext()` is use outside of the _Context Provider_.
+And if we pass in the `null` value, the compiler will scream for errors when we extract and use the context.
+Thus, the solution for this problem is to create <b>a custom hook</b> that will handle the null value if `useContext()` is used outside of the _Context Provider_.
 Here is the code:

   ```typescript